Apps owned by the people who use them

 You steer

 Real votes, not a mockup.
-Vote and propose now, free; once membership opens, founding members get extra weight.
+Vote and propose now, free; membership adds weight to your voice once it opens.

 The money, in three lines

-The seed that funds a small team to build this full-time, and the bot-check that keeps the apps and the votes honest.
+One payment unlocks using every app we build — Haven, Means, and 10+ more landing this year — plus Cast, our $20 macOS voice studio, free.
+It funds a small team to build full-time and verifies you're a real person, which keeps the apps and the votes honest.
 The only money the company ever takes from you.
 Not a subscription.
 Not equity.
 Not a stake you can sell.

-Each app runs at fair cost, shown to the cent — covered by the people who use it: voluntary chip-ins first, opt-in ad slots only as a last resort.
+Each app shows what it costs to run, per person — usually pennies — and the team is a line on that same public bill.
+As the portfolio grows the bill grows with it, covered openly: voluntary chip-ins first, opt-in ad slots only as a last resort.
 No markup ever sits on top, because there's nothing above cost to take.

 You won't own a share of any of this, and that's deliberate — a token you could flip would just rebuild the casino we're leaving.
 What you get is sturdier than equity: a say in what gets built, and apps that can't be turned against you.
 Read the manifesto →